hughcoleman/lorenz/README.md

   <b>A historically accurate simulator of the Lorenz SZ40 Cipher Machine.</b>
 </p>

 The Lorenz machines were a set of electro-mechanical cipher machines used by the German High Command during World War II.
 They were developed by C. Lorenz AG in Berlin.
-At its core, the machines were essentially (flawed) pseudorandom generators that encrypted a plaintext using the [Vernam cipher](https://en.wikipedia.org/wiki/Gilbert_Vernam#The_Vernam_cipher).
+At its core, the machines were essentially (flawed) pseudorandom number generators that encrypted and/or decrypted streams using the [Vernam cipher](https://en.wikipedia.org/wiki/Gilbert_Vernam#The_Vernam_cipher).

-British cryptanalysts dubbed the machine and its traffic Tunny, and managed to deduce its structure three years before they ever saw the machine.
+British cryptanalysts dubbed the machine, and its traffic, "Tunny," and managed to deduce its structure three years before they saw one themselves.

 This library provides methods for simulating encryption/decryption operations on a SZ40-model Lorenz machine.